Massive Memorization with Hundreds of Trillions of Parameters for Sequential Transducer Generative Recommenders: Related Work

 \paragraph{Hierarchical Sequential Transduction Unit (HSTU).} A significant advancement in this area is the Hierarchical Sequential Transduction Unit (HSTU)~\citep{zhai2024hst}, which reframes recommendation as a sequential transduction problem.
 Designed specifically for high-cardinality, non-stationary streaming recommendation data, HSTU surpasses traditional models in both accuracy and efficiency.
 This architecture allows recommendation systems to scale to trillions of parameters, leading to substantial gains in predictive performance.

 \paragraph{Transformer Architectures in Recommendation Systems.} The application of transformer architectures in recommendation systems has been explored extensively. \jldelete{For instance, Google Research has demonstrated the efficacy of transformers in music recommendation, highlighting their ability to capture the sequential nature of user actions and improve predictive accuracy. }By leveraging the self-attention mechanism, transformers can model complex user-item interactions over time, facilitating more nuanced and personalized recommendations~\citep{Google2024}.
 The Deep Interest Network (DIN)~\citep{din} and its follow-up work, Search-based Interest Modeling (SIM)~\citep{pi2020sim,twin,twin_v2}, leverage lifelong sequential behavior data.
 This approach employs search-based mechanisms, also known as General Search Units (GSUs), to select a small subset of relevant interactions from the user's historical sequence that are pertinent to the target item followed by a standard transformer network, referred to as Exact Search Units (ESUs), to compute the final target item representation.
-Notably, this method enables the modeling of user behavior data with lengths reaching up to hundreds of thousands~\citep{pi2020sim}.
+Notably, this method enables the modeling of user behavior data with lengths reaching up to hundreds of thousands~\citep{pi2020sim}. {Other methods \citep{dginliu2023deep} preprocess user histories into groups and attend to the group embeddings, and separately attend to subsequences in the user history relevant to the target item.}

 \paragraph{Linear Complexity Attention Mechanisms.} Apart from Flash Attention~\citep{dao2022flashattentionfastmemoryefficientexact, dao2023flashattention2fasterattentionbetter} that is designed to improve the efficiency of the softmax attention mechanisms, there is a new trend to explore linear complexity attention mechanisms. \cite{katharopoulos2020transformers} first proposes linear attention.
 By applying matrix multiplication associative property, it enables a change in computation order from $(QK^T)V$ to $Q(K^TV)$, reducing computation complexity from $O(N^2)$ to $O(N)$ with respect to sequence length $N$.
 Recently, Lightning Attention v1~\citep{qin2024transnormerllmfasterbetterlarge} and v2~\citep{qin2024lightningattention2freelunch} propose a light network which contains Gated Linear Attention (GLA) and Simple Gated Linear Unit (SGLU) to make linear attention more practical.
 Another branch of linear complexity work, namely state space model (SSM), has been widely studied.
 Mamba~\citep{gu2024mambalineartimesequencemodeling} is a pioneering work in SSM and widely used in many real-world applications, followed by Hydra~\citep{hwang2024hydrabidirectionalstatespace} which is the double-headed version of Mamba to address non-causal scenarios.